S3-working-group/s3-practical-guide/content/src/co-creation-and-evolution/describe-organizational-drivers.md

 ### 3. Need

-> _“We need the kitchen in a usable state...”_
+> _"We need the kitchen in a usable state..."_

 Explain the [need](glossary:need) of the organization in relation to this situation:

 - A **need of an organization** is anything a team (or individual) requires to effectively account for a [domain](glossary:domain).
-- Be specific on whose need it is (“we need”, “they need”, “I need”).
+- Be specific on whose need it is ("we need", "they need", "I need").
-- If there’s disagreement about the need, it helps to zoom out from specific solutions and focus on what the organization is lacking in this situation.
+- If there's disagreement about the need, it helps to zoom out from specific solutions and focus on what the organization is lacking in this situation.

 ### 4. Impact

-> _“...so we can stay focused on our work”._
+> _"...so we can stay focused on our work"._

 Describe the impact of attending to that need: